Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Notation and other preliminary results

 \subsection{Annealed estimation for a fixed time}

-In this subsection we state some standard estimations on the annealed measure of the random walk.
-The proof is a standard and straightforward use of Fourier transform techniques and the regeneration structure described in Subsection \ref{sub:Regeneration-times}.
-The first three claims are proved in a very similar way to the proof of \cite[Lemma 4.2]{berger2008slowdown} (see also Lemma \ref{lem:Annealed_derivative_estimations_(d-1)+time} for another version).
-The formal statement is the following. \begin{lem} Assume that $P$ is uniformly elliptic, i.i.d and satisfies $\left(\mathscr{P}\right)$.
-Then for large enough $n\in\mathbb{N}$ and $x,y,z,w\in\mathbb{Z}^{d}$ such that $\left\Vert x-y\right\Vert _{1}=1$, $\left\Vert z-w\right\Vert _{1}=1$
+In this subsection, we state some standard estimations on the annealed measure of the random walk.
+The proof is a standard and straightforward use of Fourier transform techniques applied to the regeneration structure described in Section~\ref{subRegeneration-times}.
+The first three claims are proved in a very similar way to the proof of \cite {berger2008slowdown}, Lemma~4.2 (see also Lemma~\ref{lemAnnealedderivativeestimationsd-1+time} for another version).
+The formal statement is the following.